 systemctl list-units --type=service --state=running

-- Unit: The name of the service unit file, which typically ends in
+- Unit: This is the name of the service (like

-. - Load: Indicates if the service’s unit file is loaded into memory.
+). - Load: Tells you whether the unit file is loaded or not.

-- Description: Offers a brief explanation of the service’s purpose.
+- Description: A short explanation of what the service does.

 systemctl list-units --type=service --state=active